NewsCred marketing website

 • Email and Slack would be the first available notification channels; Pagerduty and Webhooks would be considered later.

-Acknowledging and documenting risks at the outset
+Flagging risks at the outset

 • A disjointed workflow.
 Since the feature was greenfield, it was most efficient to develop it in an isolated area of the platform — accessible via its own item in our main navigation.
 We acknowledged the primary risk of this being a fragmented user flow.
-We noted the need to revisit its home in the future in order to integrate it into a cohesive alerting flow.
+We noted the need to revisit its home in the future to integrate it into a cohesive alerting flow.

 • Configuring notifications would be manual.
 While anomalies would automatically detected, recipients who would receive alerts would need to configured manually.
 Could this result in frustration?

 • Statuses could be misleading.
-We anticipated a scenario where a service, which was recently anomalous, now reads "normal."
+We anticipated a scenario where a service, which was recently anomalous, now read "normal."
 Technically, this would be accurate, but we felt some users might want additional context to understand the nuance.
 This sparked a discussion among the triad members about a potential third status.

 Designing the experience